-NTGIL has determined that its concentration risk arises from the following limited sources:
+Given the nature of its business model and the clients it services, NTGIL has determined that its concentration risk arises from the following limited sources:

-- Non-cash credit exposures;

-- The location of client money;
+- Non-cash credit exposures i.e. accounts receivables; - The location of client money;

-- NTGIL's own cash deposits; and
+- NTGIL's own cash deposits; and - Earnings.

-- Earnings.

 Given the simple composition of NTGIL's balance sheet, exposures are generally intercompany receivable amounts.
 The control in place for these exposures is to ensure settlement within standard terms.
 This avoids an accumulation of an exposure to a single counterparty.
+Historically these receivables have been generally settled on a monthly basis as part of the overall Northern Trust intercompany settlement process.